Rent Chinatown Office Space Close to SoHo, TriBeCa & the Financial District

-Manhattan’s Chinatown neighborhood encompasses the area between Canal and Worth Streets from north to south, and Church Street to the Bowery from east to west.
+Manhattan’s Chinatown neighborhood is in the area between Canal and Worth Streets from north to south, and Church Street to the Bowery from east to west.
 It is one of the largest Chinatowns in the world, and is home to over 100,000 Asian immigrants.
 English is not the primary language spoken on the streets, and many signs are printed in Chinese.

-Chinatown is arguably one of the busiest and most vibrant neighborhoods in Manhattan.
+Chinatown is one of the busiest and most vibrant neighborhoods in Manhattan.
 With close proximity to high-rent areas such as SoHo, TriBeCa and the Financial District, Chinatown offers a convenient and affordable location for commercial office space.

 A large portion of the buildings in Chinatown have been owned for generations by associations comprised of Chinese businesspeople or families.
-Therefore, selling or renovating buildings can be quite a challenge, since it requires locating and achieving consensus among a large group of people.
+Therefore, selling or renovating buildings can be challenging, since it requires locating and achieving consensus among a large group of people.

-Chinatown is located at the convergence of several major subway lines, including the B and D trains at the Grand Street stop, and the 6, N, R, Q, W, J, M, and Z trains at the Canal Street station.
+Chinatown is located at the junction of several major subway lines, including the B and D trains at the Grand Street stop, and the 6, N, R, Q, W, J, M, and Z trains at the Canal Street station.
 Many Chinatown bus lines pick up and drop off in the area, providing inexpensive bus service to major cities such as Philadelphia, Boston and Washington, DC.

 In addition to great access, a plan to create a Business Improvement District (BID) in Chinatown is in the process of being approved.The benefits of a BID include providing funds for street improvements and services such as sanitation, security and marketing for the area.